m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-1-filter.md

    ![Creating a filter](./sheets-screenshots/10.png)
  - Click `OK`.
- - Conveniently, you can now see just the information associated with Carlos Mensah and the funnel looks even more like a funnel!
+ - Conveniently, you can now see just the information associated with Carlos Mensah and the filter icon looks even more like a funnel!
    ![Carlos Mensah](./sheets-screenshots/11.png)